Sri-balakumar/attendance_system/README.md

 ## 📬 Contact

-For issues, bugs, or suggestions, please open an issue on GitHub or contact the maintainer.
+For issues, bugs, or suggestions, please open an issue on GitHub.